AVSystem/developer-zone/docs/LwM2M_Client/Nordic/Runtime_certificate.md

 !!!
 Important

-    To use the certificate and private key with Coiote IoT DM you must specify a common name that is the same as the client endpoint name.
+    To use the certificate and private key with {{ coiote_short_name }} you must specify a common name that is the same as the client endpoint name.

 You will see two files `cert.pem` and `key.pem` created in the `Anjay-zephyr-client/demo` directory.